microsoft/react-native-winrt/samples/RNWinRTTestApp/README.md

 # React Native WinRT Sample

-This sample demonstrates how to use the **Microsoft.ReactNative.WinRT** package to consume projected WinRT APIs with Javascript in a React Native for Windows app.
+This sample demonstrates how to use the **react-native-winrt** package to consume projected WinRT APIs with Javascript in a React Native for Windows app.

 The WinRT APIs demonstrated in this sample include:
 - `Windows.UI.StartScreen`